xavierjefferson/Hangfire.FluentNHibernateStorage/README.md

 The enumeration values correspond to the list of providers NHibernate supports.
 When you instantiate a provider, you'll pass the best enumeration value to the FluentNHibernateStorageFactory.For method, along with your connection string.
 I wrote it this way so you don't have to be concerned with the underlying implementation details for the various providers, which can be a little messy.

 ### MS Sql Server
-You'll note that four versions of SQL Server are included.
-If you're using MS SQL Server 2000 (and I hope you're not), you may have a rough time because the database does not support strings longer than 8000 characters.
-This implementation was tested against MS Sql Server 2012 and 2008.
+You'll note that four versions of SQL Server are in the enumeration, and these directly correlate to NHibernate's built-in storage provider set.
+This implementation was tested against only MS Sql Server 2012 and 2008.
+If you're using MS SQL Server 2000 (*and I sincerely hope you're not*), you may have a rough time because the database does not support strings longer than 8000 characters.

 ### Oracle
 Be advised that two of the four Oracle options (OracleClient9Managed, OracleClient10Managed) use the **Oracle.ManagedDataAccess** client library internally, while the other two (OracleClient9, OracleClient10) use the **System.Data.OracleClient** client library.
 I'm not Oracle savvy, and I could only get **Oracle.ManagedDataAccess** to work properly (the other is NHibernate's default).
 You may have a different experience.
 This implementation was tested against Oracle 11g Express on Oracle Linux.